vibansal/IntegratedPhasing/pipeline.md

 The code was developed and tested using python2.7.

+'VCF' refers to the path to the input VCF file

 #### Steps:

 1. Run extractHAIRS on the BAM and VCF file  to obtain Hi-C fragments (see HapCUT2 instructions for how to do this, use option --hic 1)